 Once I did arrive to live in London on my fiance visa, I only stayed a few months.
 I had to return to the US because of my father’s illness.
 This stopped my ability to work, and my fiance visa expired.

 We were finally able to get married in November 2013 in the US and opted for a wedding ceremony with four guests to save money.
+Saving money on the wedding was pretty easy, There’s lots of tips on how to save money here that might help you out if you’re looking to save too.

 We had to pay for the entire UK visa process again.
 This time we paid the additional priority process fee.
 It was perhaps one of the best investments we ever made because my visa was approved and returned in 10 days.
 No matter what type of visa for which you apply- pay priority!
 It will probably cut down on the ‘ride’ you have while waiting for your approval.